Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-tool/readme.md

 tool animations "characters\cyborg"
 ```

+* source-directory - A local data path to the root of a model source directory.

 For the example above, Tool would expect to find corresponding animation data files at `data\characters\cyborg\animations\`.
 Assuming no errors, it would be compiled into `tags\characters\cyborg\cyborg.model_animations`.

 See the [animation data][animation-data] page for more info on the various extensions used during animation importing and their purpose.